Coolers can be difficult to carry, even the smaller ones. What if you didn’t have to carry one around any longer? How great would that be?

 There are premium backpack coolers and everyday cooler backpacks so you’re bound to find a great option for your needs, no matter what those needs are.

 Once you can determine the things listed above, you can then pick out the best backpack cooler for your needs.
-You won’t be disappointed with the top choices like Yeti Hopper, Polar Bear or Tourit, as well as everyday classics like Coleman or Igloo.
+You won't be disappointed with the top choices like YETI BackFlip, RTIC Back Pack or Otterbox, as well as everyday classics like Coleman or Igloo.

 We believe that once you take a look at the best backpack cooler reviews we have listed above, that you’ll surely find one to suit your needs.